NiveditaAngadi/iOS_Assignment/README.md

 Goal is to display a list of deals currently offered and when user tap on one of the deals show the details infromation.

-API infromation and UI/UX design has been provided.
+API information and UI/UX design has been provided.

 ## Software Design:
 Application has designed and implemented using MVVM design pattern.